aanastasiou/pymotifcounter/binaries/README.md

 # Packaged binaries

-`PyMotifCounter` auto-discovers binaries from the following packages (provided that they can be reached via your `PATH` environment variable):
+`PyMotifCounter` includes pre-compiled binaries for the following algorithms:

 * `mfinder`
+    * A couple of minor changes to ``mfinder`` are also applied here.
+The resulting binary that ``PyMotifCounter`` uses is slightly different than the one produced by the original source code.
 * `fanmod-cmd`
 * `NetMODE`

-If you have one or more of those binaries setup already, the `PyMotifCounter` module will automatically discover each one at runtime when it is required.
+* `pgd`

-# What if I don't have any of those installed?
+# What if I want to recompile or modify the code of those binaries?
-`PyMotifCounter` can help with obtaining, compiling and even packaging these binaries for you.
+`PyMotifCounter` can help with obtaining, compiling and even re-packaging these binaries for you.
 Please note however that the following steps would have to be executed **BEFORE** installing the python package itself.

-This directory contains three (mostly empty) sub-directories (`mfinder`, `NetMODE`, `fanmod-cmd`), one for each binary.
+This directory contains three (mostly empty) sub-directories (`mfinder`, `NetMODE`, `fanmod-cmd`, `pgd`), one for each binary.
 When you first obtain the package, each sub-directory contains two files:

 1. A bash script prefixed with `fetch_`
 2. A `readme.md` file with detailed information about obtaining and compiling each binary.